 Where there are more applications in any one category, applications will be prioritised on the distance from the child’s home to the address point of the school, (priority being given to the children who live closer to the school).

 Distances are measured on a straight-line basis from the child’s permanent residence to the main entrance of the school using the local authority geographical information system.

-This information can also be found on the "Applying for a Primary School Place in Northamptonshire" document on Northamptonshire Local Authority website.
+This information can also be found on the "Applying for a Primary School Place in Northamptonshire" document on West Northamptonshire Local Authority website.

 Social/Medical need.
 Definition/evidence required

 If you believe that your child has exceptional medical or social needs you will need to provide evidence of this from an appropriate professional.
 The needs must relate to your child and the evidence must detail how the needs of your child can only be met at your preferred school.
 This can be sent in a sealed envelope if you prefer.
 If accompanied by a professional’s letter, they MUST demonstrate in their judgement why Hartwell Primary School can meet your child’s needs, and also demonstrate why other local schools cannot meet your child’s needs.
 It is not sufficient for a professional to say in their judgement only Hartwell Primary School can meet your child’s needs, they must state why schools B or C cannot meet the needs.

 The decision as to whether the application is met by this criteria is made by the School Governors.

 The child’s place of residence is the address of the parent or legal guardian with whom the child spends the majority of the time during the school week.
 Parent(s) / legal guardian(s) will be required to produce evidence of residency/home address on the admissions closing date of 15th January 2020 following the formal offer of a place from the Local Authority.
 The proof of residence should be in the form of a Council Tax Statement, where this is not available we will require another source of independently verifiable proof of residency, e.g. a tenancy agreement.